nlabs-studio/platform-lectures/README.md

-# File Data Format Web Application IO
+# File Data Format IO

 The clear text file format for imports / exports into live web application is described here.
 Its a relatively simple format at this moment given that it need only accommodate some basic volumetric inputs.